Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/PR2.png)

 Pat yourself on the back!
 You've just made your first pull request.
-The maintainers of the original repository will then review your request, provide feedback or suggest changes (if required), and finally merge the changes into the original repository.
+The maintainers of the original repository will review your request, provide feedback or suggest changes (if required), and finally merge the changes into the original repository.
 You can inspect or add comments to your **Pull request (PR)** on the original repository by clicking on the `'Pull Requests'` tab.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2023/GitHub-Opensource-Contribute/assets/PR3.png)